HAYLE or Polzeath (December 2015)

 now the sea is come

-and flagged men push back their vows
+flagged men push back their vows

-and the gulls weight on sited rock
+and gulls weight on sited rock

-and the odd man potters
+so the odd man potters

 and gallery binds